-Nursery children can order a school lunch (at a cost of £2.30) or are asked to bring a school packed lunch, daily.
+Nursery children can order a school lunch (at a cost of £2.30) or are asked to bring a packed lunch, daily.
 Nursery children eat within their class and are supported by appropriate adult ratios and qualified staff during the lunchtime period.

-All Reception-age children are entitled to a universal free school meal.
-These are cooked on-site by Ventrus and need to be ordered online from home.
-By ordering with your child at home, you will know exactly which meal your child is receiving each day, and you will be able to talk to them about the importance of a healthy diet.
+All reception-age children are entitled to a universal free school meal.
+These are cooked on-site by Ventrus and can be ordered in class.
+By discussing with your child at home, you will know exactly which meal your child is receiving each day, and you will be able to talk to them about the importance of a healthy diet.